scmacdon/AWSBlog/README.md

 ![AWS Blog Application](images/greet2_1.png)

-After the table is updated with a new item, a text message is sent to notify a mobile user, as shown in this illustration.
+After the table is updated with a new item, a text message is sent to notify a mobile user.

 ![AWS Blog Application](images/phone2.png)

 This development document guides you through creating an AWS application that uses Spring Boot.
 Once the application is developed, this document teaches you how to deploy it to the AWS Elastic Beanstalk.

-To follow along with the document, you require the following setup on your development environment.
+To follow along with the document, you require the following items in your development environment.

 + An AWS Account.
 + A Java IDE (for this example, IntelliJ is used).